-In order to further appreciate the risks related to human rights abuse within the business, Atos legal community from global and local entities conducts every two years a legal risk mapping aimed at measuring the impact, likelihood and mitigation effectiveness of the human rights risk.
-This human rights risk has been assessed as low and is well mitigated through all the initiatives described in this modern slavery statement such as: the adoption of human rights related policies, the insertion of clauses in all contracts with partners allowing termination of the business relationship for any breach of human rights, the request made to our partners to adhere and abide by the Atos Business Partners' Commitment to Integrity.
+In order to further appreciate the risks related to human rights abuse within the business, Atos legal community from global and local entities conducts every two years a Legal Risk Mapping exercise aimed at measuring the impact, likelihood and mitigation effectiveness of human rights risks.
+In the latest edition, these risks have been assessed as low and well mitigated through all the initiatives described in this modern slavery statement such as: the adoption of human rights related policies, the insertion of clauses in all contracts with partners allowing termination of the business relationship for any breach of human rights, the request made to our partners to adhere and abide by the Atos Business Partners' Commitment to Integrity.